kaizen-ai/kaizenflow/docs/Imports_and_packages.md

        import market_data as mdata
        … mdata.AbstractMarketData …
        ```
+     - To justify, one can argue that unit tests are clients of the code and
+       should import packages like any other client
   2. Import the files directly with the code and not the package
      - E.g.,
        ```python
        import market_data.abstract_market_data as mdabmada
        … mdabmada.AbstractMarketData …
        ```

-- To justify 1., one can argue that unit tests are clients of the code and
-  should import packages like any other client
-- To justify 2., one can interpret that unit tests are tied to specific files,
+     - To justify, one can interpret that unit tests are tied to specific files,
        so they should be kept in sync with the low-level code and not with the public
        interface.
 In fact, we already allow unit tests to call private functions,
        acknowledging that unit tests are not regular clients

 - Given that both explanations are valid, we allow both styles

 ### Common unit test code